Opendoor Technologies Inc. (OPEN): Skating on Thin Ice? We Know the Answer

 OPEN’s Market Performance

-OPEN stocks went down by -10.34% for the week, with a monthly drop of -35.02% and a quarterly performance of -30.68%.
-The volatility ratio for the week stands at 6.33% while the volatility levels for the past 30 days are set at 7.93% for Opendoor Technologies Inc..
-The simple moving average for the period of the last 20 days is -17.03% for OPEN stocks with a simple moving average of -9.39% for the last 200 days.
+OPEN stocks went up by 6.25% for the week, with a monthly drop of -13.19% and a quarterly performance of -32.94%.
+The volatility ratio for the week stands at 9.35% while the volatility levels for the past 30 days are set at 7.99% for Opendoor Technologies Inc..
+The simple moving average for the period of the last 20 days is -2.82% for OPEN stocks with a simple moving average of -4.47% for the last 200 days.

 Analysts’ Opinion of OPEN